n00bita/DataOne_StoreFinder/README.md

            Cost(Si) / |Si - I|
     b) Add elements of above picked Si to I, i.e.,  I = I U Si

-    TODO:
+ToDO
 1.Build a wrapper .sh to use spark-submit to get input in specified format.

 2.Use Maven/sbt to Build the Project
     Env: Java 8
          Scala 2.11
          Spark 2.0.2